tbergeron/discord-pinbot/README.md

 - [x] Establish list of commands and syntax
   - (see list below)

+- [ ] Find an universal way of making data reusable
+  - (having as less redundancy as possible)
+  - i.e. KEY: userid_messageurl = keywords
+    - would make it easy to find line based on `userid` or `messageurl` or `keywords`

 - [ ] Plan & implement message pin feature
 - [ ] Plan & implement search message pin feature
 - [ ] Plan & implement message categorization feature